kitamura-felipe/face_deid_ct/README.md

 # face_deid_ct
-Function to de-identify the face of patients in head CTs
+Package to de-identify the face of patients in head CTs

-# Drown Volume Python Function
+# Drown the volume of a head CT

 The `drown_volume` function is a Python function designed to process DICOM files from a specified directory.
 The function performs several operations including binarization, retrieving the largest connected component, dilation, and applying a mask.
 Following these operations, random values are applied to the dilated volume based on a unique values list which is obtained from the masked volume.